Automattic/jetpack/to-test.md

 ### Blocks

-#### MailChimp
+#### AMP

-The MailChimp block now works well with the AMP plugin.
-To test this, try adding a MailChimp block to a site where you use the AMP plugin.
+Both the MailChimp and the SlideShow blocks now work well with the AMP plugin.

-When visiting your site on an AMP view, you should be able to subscribe using the MailChimp block with no issues.
+To test this, try adding either of those blocks to a site where you use the AMP plugin.
+When visiting your site on an AMP view, you should be able to use the 2 blocks with no issues.

 ### Others